AntonioDunkelheitMond/Youtube_recovering_subcribers/README.md

 +++Kanalliste_nuevo.txt = this will be the updated version ready to be used.
 It should contain the same subs than the Kanalliste_nuevo_remaining.txt once it ran sussccesfully-

-   6º Once 75 subcriptions were reach, you need to wait a couple hour so the youtube "counter" allows you to sub to a new batch since currently youtube limit the amount of daily subcriptions.
-After subbing it will refresh the page so you can see if the subcription wast permitted or you have already surpass the daily limit, in which case it wont show you the "Subcribed gray button".
+   6º Once 75 subcriptions have been reached, you will need to wait for a couple of hours so that the "youtube subcribtions counter" has been reset, and allows you to continue subbing to whole a new batch of subcriptions.
+Since currently youtube limits the amount of daily subcriptions.
+After subbing the code will refresh the page so you can check if the subcription was successful.

    7º You should check the Sub_failures.txt file to manually check and sub to those channels that the bot was not able to sub you to.